AFunches/IBM-Data-Analyst/README.md

 * Data Visualization with Python <br/>
 * IBM Data Analyst Capstone Project <br/>

-*Several of the courses overlap with the IBM Applied Data Science program, I have uploaded those overlapped materials at that IBM Applied Data Science Repository.*
+*Several of the courses overlap with the IBM Applied Data Science program, I have uploaded those materials at that IBM Applied Data Science Repository.*